pulibrary/tigerdata-app/README.md

 ## Manually attaching a File Inventory Job
-To attach the output of a File Inventory Job to a user we can run the rake task `file_inventory:attach_file`.
+To attach the output of an existing File Inventory Job to a user we can run the rake task `file_inventory:attach_file`.

 1. Log into one of the production machines
 1. Find the `job_id` of the job that you want to attach the file to.
 You can do this via the Rails console (for example finding the last job for the user that is having problems)